justinleetyler/justinleetyler.github.io/catalog.md

 > ... the war was unjust and unnecessary.
 Has the Iraqi war reduced the threat of terrorism.
 No. -regarding the iraqi war of 2005 -p.
 157 -q
 > Our nation had long raised the banner of human rights for all others to see and follow, a role that has been described as a 'self-assigned Messianic role in world affairs. -p.
 116 -q

-Casey, Mike. -- Sound directions : best practices for audio preservation / by Mike Casey and Bruce Gordon. -- Computer data (1 file : 5.7 mb.) -- [S.n., s.l.], c2007. -- Title from cover. -- File name: (6445.pdf). -- DBID 6445.
-1. 025.8.
+Casey, Mike. -- Sound directions : best practices for audio preservation / by Mike Casey and Bruce Gordon. -- Computer data (1 file : 5.7 mb.) -- [S.n., s.l.], c2007. -- Title from cover. -- File name: (6445.pdf). -- DBID 6445 -- DDC 025.8.

-Casson, Lionel. -- Libraries in the ancient world. -- New Haven : Yale University Press, c2001. -- xii, 177 p. -- ISBN 0300088094.
-1. 027.
+Casson, Lionel. -- Libraries in the ancient world. -- New Haven : Yale University Press, c2001. -- xii, 177 p. -- ISBN 0300088094 -- DDC 027.

 > The BeginningsA.
 Clay 1.
 Durable 2. ok in fire -p. -
 > PrefaceA. covers from 3000 BCE-500 CEB. -p. -
 > 'Writing, it would appear, started as a primitive form of bookkeeping.' -p.
 2 -o

-Cataloging internet resources / Nancy B. Olson, editor. -- Computer data. -- United States : Online Computer Library Center, c1995. -- on 1 external hard drive. -- Title from cover. -- Filename: 10126.txt -- DBID 10126.
-1. 025.3.
+Cataloging internet resources / Nancy B. Olson, editor. -- Computer data. -- United States : Online Computer Library Center, c1995. -- on 1 external hard drive. -- Title from cover. -- Filename: 10126.txt -- DBID 10126 -- DDC 025.3.

-Catchpole, John E. -- The International Space Station. -- Computer data (1 file). -- [S.l.] : Praxis, 2008. -- -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3034.
-1. 624.4
+Catchpole, John E. -- The International Space Station. -- Computer data (1 file). -- [S.l.] : Praxis, 2008. -- -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3034 -- DDC 624.4

-Cathedral Church of Saint Peter and Saint Paul (Washington, D.C.) -- In celebration and of thanksgiving for the life of Gerald Rudolph Ford. -- Computer data (1 file : 156 kb) -- [Washington, D.C. : The cathedral, 2006] -- Title from cover. -- File name: (0589.pdf) -- DBID 0589.
-1. 923.1.
+Cathedral Church of Saint Peter and Saint Paul (Washington, D.C.) -- In celebration and of thanksgiving for the life of Gerald Rudolph Ford. -- Computer data (1 file : 156 kb) -- [Washington, D.C. : The cathedral, 2006] -- Title from cover. -- File name: (0589.pdf) -- DBID 0589 -- DDC 923.1.